ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 \end{bmatrix}
 $$ {#eq:6} Relative to the original article, the elements of $W$ have been re-ordered according to the order of the diffusion tensor elements used in Dipy.
 This reordering is just a matter of differing notational conventions and has no effect on the results of the equation.

-To ensure that the WLS method converges to the local minimum, $f$ grid search sampling is performed over larger interval ranges relative to original article.
+To ensure that the WLS method converges to the local minimum, $f$ grid search sampling is performed over larger interval ranges relative to the original article.
 Particularly, for the second and third iterations used to refine the parameters precision, $f$ is resampled over intervals of 0.2 and 0.02 instead of interval sizes of 0.1 and 0.01 proposed by Hoy and colleagues.
 On the other hand, the sample step size was maintained to 0.01 and 0.001 respectively.

 Moreover, since the WLS objective function is sensitive to the squared error of the model weights ($\omega_i=s_i$):